Introduction to ACME

 Performing a measurement

-Both types of measurements require a valid calibration, which must be performed before the actual measurements and must not be older than 12 hours.
-Additionally, measurements using 5 microphone mode can only be performed if the system was calibrated using all 5 microphones, thus including the tip microphone.
+- All µZ measurements require a valid calibration, which must be performed before the actual measurements and must not be older than 12 hours.

 Setting up the software

-The following section contains information about the signal generator and measurement settings for all µZ measurements.
-Other measurement settings can be specific for the type of measurement.
-Information about these settings can be found in the relevant sections of this user guide.
+The following section contains information about the signal generator and other measurement settings that are applicable to all µZ measurements.
+Information about settings that are specific to a certain type of measurement can be found in the relevant sections of this user guide.

 Signal generator

-µZ measurements can be performed using either a sweep or a noise signal.
+The signal generator settings are indicated in the screenshot above with a black rectangle. µZ measurements can be performed using either a sweep or a noise signal.
+The recommended settings for both signal types are described below.

 note